 Wine refreshes the palate between bites and elements in food or wine can compliment or take away from each other.
 So before you place in your wine order, think about the food you are going to eat along with your glass.

 For example, it would be best to pair a bold meaty dish that is heavy in flavor with a rich red wine that is as bold or heavy in mouthfeel.

-Wine flavor can compare or contrast with one’s food as well.
-Think about food combos that go well together: tomato and basil, peanut butter and jelly, you get the point.
+Think about food combos that go good together: tomato and basil, peanut butter and jelly, you get the point.
 The same goes for wine and food.